pixie-io/pixie/DEVELOPMENT.md

 px auth login
 ```

-Once, logged in, we found that limiting the memory is useful, thus after login, set the deploy option like so:
+Once logged in to pixie, we found that limiting the memory is useful, thus after login, set the deploy option like so:
 ```sh
 px deploy -p=1Gi
 ```
 For reference and further information https://docs.px.dev/installing-pixie/install-guides/hosted-pixie/cosmic-cloud

-1) Once you make changes to the source code, or switch to another source code version, use Skaffold to deploy (after you have the vanilla setup working on minikube)
+4) Once you make changes to the source code, or switch to another source code version, use Skaffold to deploy (after you have the vanilla setup working on minikube)

-Check, that your docker login token is still valid:
+Check that your docker login token is still valid, then

 ```sh
 > skaffold run -f skaffold/skaffold_vizier.yaml -p x86_64_sysroot --default-repo=ghcr.io/<myregistry>